DataBiosphere/data-browser/explorer/e2e/testReadme.md

     - Runs from "Datasets" to "Activities", "Activities" to "Datasets", "Datasets" to "Files", "Datasets" to "Donors", "Datasets" to "BioSamples"
     - `anvil-tabs-buttons.spec.ts`
   - All tests rely on correct lists of tabs, columns, and filters in `anvil-tabs.ts`
+- Backpages (`anvil-backpages.spec.ts`)
+  - Test the export process on the "Datasets" tab
+    - Selects the first dataset that does not have access control enabled and goes to the export tab on its backpage.
+Then, selects one filter checkbox for each category, then finally selects the "Export to Terra" button
+    - Checks that buttons, text, and loading text appear as expected, and that a new tab appears when the "Export to Terra" button is pressed
+    - Relevant text constants are stored in `anvil-tabs.ts`
+    - Currently disabled as the export button is disabled
+  - Test that access control works properly on the "Datasets" tab
+    - Selects a non-access-controlled tab and checks that text associated with access being granted is present, then repeats for an access-controlled tab
+    - Relevant text constants are stored in `anvil-tabs.ts`
+    - Currently disabled as the export button is disabled
+  - Test that data in the sidebar of the "Datasets" tab is the same as the text displayed in the main table
+    - Enables all non-preselected columns and read values from all columns in the first row, including n-tag cells.
+Then selects the backpage for the first row and checks that all matching columns are reflected
+    - Requires a list of the values in the sidebar to be present in `anvil-tabs.ts` and that plural labels are defined there for any columns that include n-tag cells

 #### AnVIL-Catalog